Ratchet & Clank: Into the Nexus: Reception

 Ratchet & Clank: Into the Nexus received "generally favorable reviews" from critics, according to review aggregator website Metacritic.

 Andrew Reiner of Game Informer scored the game an 8/10.
 He praised the visuals, particularly during action sequences where the screen is covered with explosions, particles, and flying nuts and bolts.
 He did say the series "shows its age" with its dated texture work and character models, but enjoyed the soundtrack, calling it "playful" and "energetic".
 Reiner also enjoyed the "excellent" weapons and gadgets for offering gameplay variety, as well as the replayability, controls, and the VVVVVV inspired Clank mini-game.
-Lastly, Reiner felt at odds with the game's length; he felt that even though the game "packs a punch", it ended sooner than expected, writing: "Into the Nexus gameplay holds true to what we’ve known and enjoyed for over a decade.
+Lastly, Reiner felt at odds with the game's length; he felt that even though the game "packs a punch", it ended sooner than expected, writing: "Into the Nexus gameplay holds true to what we've known and enjoyed for over a decade.
 Should we be demanding bigger and better things?
-Maybe, but there’s something about this formula that just works.
+Maybe, but there's something about this formula that just works.
 I walked away from it hungry for more."

-IGN's Cam Shea awarded the game an 8.2 out if 10, liking the weapons, upgrades, and gadgets, as well as the Challenge Mode, and the "great" sense of humour.
+IGNs Cam Shea awarded the game an 8.2 out if 10, liking the weapons, upgrades, and gadgets, as well as the Challenge Mode, and the "great" sense of humour.
 He had minor criticisms of the game, such as the "weak" final level, but said "Nexus is a fine return to Ratchet & Clanks inimitable brand of action-platforming."
 Shea summed up the review by writing: "Nexus may not be long, but it's steeped in Ratchet & Clank special sauce.
 The characters are offbeat and funny, the story is well-paced, the art direction is distinctive and above all else it's a blast to play, with always evolving gameplay and an ever-escalating arsenal.
 A great swansong for the series on PS3."

-GameZone's Josh Engen gave the game a 7.5 out of 10, stating "Ratchet & Clank titles are a distraction from games like Call of Duty or something to play when a toddler is in the room.
+GameZones Josh Engen gave the game a 7.5 out of 10, stating "Ratchet & Clank titles are a distraction from games like Call of Duty or something to play when a toddler is in the room.
 I know that this might not sound a shining endorsement, but nitpicking the game's shortcomings or comparing the character development to titles like The Last of Us or BioShock Infinite is a little silly.
 Into the Nexus is good.
 Not great.
 Not bad.
 Just good.
 And anyone who tries to take a heavy-handed position is being ridiculous."